martynbiz/slim-mvc/README.md

 ## TODO

 crsrc
+* acl - roles, admin menus
+* article create: slug, approve, ckeditor
 * path_for
+* pagination?
 * csrf - ask question on SO
 * flash -- my flash isn't working, SO?
 * gulp?
 * psr-4, move controllers to library
-* cache views in prod
+* create project that can easily be installed (martynbiz/slim3-project) v2
+* contributers/ submit articles for approval
+* video, photos
+* vagrant
 * zend-like: bootstrap, resources (one for mongo, another for eloquent), -- extend app?
-* vagrant

-slim-mvc package
+martynbiz/slim3-contoller
+* update README - installation/ usage notes
 * package up controller lib (slim3-controller)
-* create project that can easily be installed (slim3-project)

-mongo
-* mongo - how to handle created_at, updated_at
-* mongo - soft deletes, deleted_at
-* access properties like: $user['username'] or $user->username

 tests
 * can we run tests with run() instead? then we can use App for bootstrap (eg. routes)
 * crud: update, delete
 * query
-* csrf
 * more appropriate error messages for TestCase's assert* methods

+martynbiz/php-mongo
+* mongo - how to handle created_at, updated_at
+* mongo - soft deletes, deleted_at
+* access properties like: $user['username'] or $user->username